sharathminnu/genisis/README.md

 * It will generate a a.out which will only excute in arm architecture

-* Now, we are transfering the file using the Network
+* Now, we are transfering the file using the Network or Mount Method

+## Network Method

 * In your folder where output file is generated, type the following command
 ```
 ifconfig